darciovilela/beers/README.md

 # beers

-## Beer list and features.
-App in React with Ts and useState hook.
+## CRUD beer using React with TypeScript and hooks.

 ## To run:

 - clone repo
 - npm run dev